aioz-ai/LDR_ALDK/README.md

-# LDR_ALDK
-## Light-weight Deformable Registration using Adversarial Learning with Distilling Knowledge
+# Light-weight Deformable Registration using Adversarial Learning with Distilling Knowledge (LDR-ALDK)

 Repo for our **LDR-ALDK** proposal.